The UMB-SAIL Lab Team

 Juan Hernandez

-Juan is a second year School Psychology PhD student at the University of Massachusetts Boston.
+Juan is a second year School Psychology Ph.D. student at the UMASS Boston.
 He earned his BS in Psychology from the Universidad Nacional de Colombia.
-His work focuses on advancing equity in education, and research on culturally responsive practices within Multi-Tiered Systems of Support (MTSS).
+His work focuses on advancing equity in education and research on culturally responsive practices within Multi-Tiered Systems of Support (MTSS).
 His broader research interests include educational systems, culturally grounded interventions, and teacher training.
+Dr. Fallon is his doctoral advisor.

-Audra is a second year School Psychology student at the University of Massachusetts Boston.
+Audra is a second year School Psychology Ph.D. student at UMASS Boston.
 She completed her Master's in Education and Education Specialist degree in School Counseling at UMass Amherst.
 She also finished her undergraduate degree in Psychology with a double major in Legal Studies.
 Her research interests include trauma-informed care, and queer and neurodivergent youth.
+Dr. Melissa Pearrow is her doctoral advisor.

 Abby Furey

-Abby is a first-year School Psychology PhD student at the University of Massachusetts Boston.
-She received her BA in Psychology from Emory University in Atlanta, GA, and worked as a Research Coordinator and Research Assistant at the Emory Autism Center on projects related to biosocial markers of interaction in autistic adults and access to early autism diagnosis for toddlers enrolled in Georgia's birth-to-three program.
+Abby is a first-year School Psychology Ph.D. student at the UMASS Boston.
+She received her B.A. in Psychology from Emory University in Atlanta, GA, and worked as a Research Coordinator and Research Assistant at the Emory Autism Center on projects related to biosocial markers of interaction in autistic adults and access to early autism diagnosis for toddlers enrolled in Georgia's birth-to-three program.
 Her research interests include service equity and culturally informed assessment/intervention for neurodivergent children/children with intellectual and developmental disabilities.
+Dr. Fallon is her doctoral advisor.

-Brian is a first-year School Psychology PhD student at the University of Massachusetts Boston working with Dr. Lindsay Fallon and Dr. Brian Daniels.
-He received his BS in Neuroscience from the University of Cincinnati, then received a M.Ed./Ed.S. in School Psychology from the University of Massachusetts Boston.
+Brian is a first-year School Psychology Ph.D. student at UMASS Boston.
+He received his B.S. in Neuroscience from the University of Cincinnati, then received a M.Ed./Ed.S. in School Psychology from UMASS Boston.
 His research interests include strengths-based, culturally responsive assessment and intervention of diverse students with intellectual and developmental disabilities, and implementation and evaluation of social-emotional learning programs/interventions.
+Dr. Brian Daniels is his doctoral advisor.

 Lab Alumni